Streak Retinoscope

 - Quick and fast measurement

-What is a Retinoscope?
+What is a Streak Retinoscope?

-Retinoscope Premium Applications
+Streak Retinoscope Premium Applications

 - Retinoscopy is a highly reliable optometry method that can objectively detect the refractive state of the subject’s eyes and obtain accurate refractive error results without relying on the subject’s subjective description.